 The landscape of available psychoactive substances is rapidly changing.
-In Europe new synthetic psychoactive substances are reported to authorities a rate of approximately one per week (European Monitoring Centre for Drugs and Drug Addiction, 2012).
-These trends are highly likely to impact Australia because the Internet has increased the flow of information about these drugs.
-The Internet also provides a means through which they can be purchased (European Monitoring Centre for Drugs and Drug Addiction, 2012).
-This phenomenon is likely to present particular difficulties for treating those who experience acute and chronic harms stemming from the use of these drugs because the nature of the substance they have taken can be unclear to the client and to the treating clinician (Arnold, 2013).
+In 2012, the European Centre for Monitoring Drugs and Drug Addiction reported that new synthetic psychoactive substances are reported to its monitoring system at a rate of approximately one per week (European Monitoring Centre for Drugs and Drug Addiction, 2012).
+These synthetic drugs (including drugs often called legal highs) fall into three broad categories: synthetic cathinones, synthetic cannabinoids and synthetic amphetamine-like drugs.
+They are difficult to control from a legislative perspective because they can be manufactured following minor chemical manipulation of currently illegal drugs - hence they are not necessarily illegal (Arnold, 2013).
+These trends are highly likely to impact Australia because the Internet has increased the flow of information about these drugs and also provides a means through which they can be purchased (European Monitoring Centre for Drugs and Drug Addiction, 2012).
+This phenomenon is likely to present particular difficulties for treating those experiencing acute and chronic harms stemming from the use of these drugs, because the nature of the substance they have taken can be unclear to the client and to the treating clinician (Arnold, 2013).